netdata/blog/blog/2022-11-30-netdata-version-1.37.md

 The Single Node view dashboard now uses the same engine as the [Overview](#v1370-overview-dash).

-You get a more consistent experience, but also:
+With this, you get a more consistent experience, but also:
 * The ability to run metric correlations across many nodes in your infrastructure.
 * All the grouping and filtering functions of the overview.
 * Reduced memory usage on the agent, as the old endpoints get deprecated.